Castle Wolfenstein: Reception

 According to Harvey Bernstein of Antic, after its release, Castle Wolfenstein "quickly shot to the top of the charts" and became "one of the most popular games for any microcomputer".
 In the October 1982 issue of Computer Gaming World, associate publisher and game merchandiser Dana Lombardy released an incomplete list of top-selling games as of 30 June 1982, where the game landed in 13th place with 20,000 copies sold.
-The game ultimately sold about 50,000 copies by 1983.

-Creative Computing Video and Arcade Games's Andrew Brill complained about the Apple version's slow gameplay, which according to Brill is mainly due to the time taken to open chests that contain "completely useless" items, which Brill regarded as the game's "most frustrating feature", but added "thrill of the escape" is "worth the wait".
-Richard Herring of Ahoy!, reviewing the game's Commodore 64 port, also complained about Castle Wolfenstein's slow gameplay, especially the long time it took to open the chests.
+The game ultimately sold about 50,000 copies by 1983.Creative Computing Video and Arcade Games's Andrew Brill complained about the Apple version's slow gameplay, which according to Brill is mainly due to the time taken to open chests that contain "completely useless" items, which Brill regarded as the game's "most frustrating feature", but added "thrill of the escape" is "worth the wait".
+Richard Herring of Ahoy!, reviewing the game's Commodore 64 version, also complained about Castle Wolfenstein's slow gameplay, especially the long time it took to open the chests.
 He also stated that each room must be loaded from the floppy disk, causing a lag when each room is entered.
 Herring also mentioned a bug, in which if the player character bumps into a wall, the screen "goes into hysterics for a few seconds".
 Herring added that playing the game with a keyboard is "inconvenient" as the player does not have time to perform game actions quickly enough but concluded by stating Castle Wolfenstein has "simple but effective graphics" and called the game "addicting".
-In a 1991 Computer Gaming World survey of strategy and war games, M. Evan Brooks called the game an "arcade classic" stated despite the outdated graphics, it had remained in his "fond memories".
+InfoWorld's Essential Guide to Atari Computers recommended the game as among the best adventure games for the Atari 8-bit, stating that while entertaining it was "too gory for young kids".
+Antic criticized the Atari 8-bit version's use of the Apple II original's "lousy sound and black-white-green-purple graphics".
+In a 1991 Computer Gaming World survey of strategy and war games, M. Evan Brooks called the game an "arcade classic", and stated that despite the outdated graphics, it had remained in his "fond memories".
 In 1996, the same magazine listed Castle Wolfenstein as the 116th best game of all time.

-Sequels and follow-ups

-In 1984, Muse Software released a sequel to Castle Wolfenstein titled Beyond Castle Wolfenstein, which has similar graphics and gameplay to its predecessor and contains a number of updates such as the use of a knife, the ability to bribe guards, and a pass system in which guards periodically summon the player character and ask him or her to show the correct pass.
-Castle Wolfenstein directly influenced the game Wolfenstein 3D, which was developed by id Software.
-John Romero stated the original idea was to create a 3D Castle Wolfenstein but did not have the rights to the game during development.
-Many options for the game's title were proposed and rejected and eventually, id Software bought the rights to use Wolfenstein from Silas Warner.
-The original concept of Wolfenstein 3D changed significantly because the developers decided the core of the gameplay would be fast and simple so features such as the ability to drag and loot fallen enemy soldiers were withdrawn.